Modern Slavery Act | Smurfit Kappa

 Our Direct Operations

-As outlined in the previous section, all of our employees are governed by the Code of Conduct which provides a guide to legal and ethical responsibilities and points them to the information and the resources needed to exercise sound decision-making on the job.
+As outlined in the previous section our employees are governed by the Code of Conduct which provides a guide to legal and ethical responsibilities and points them to the information and the resources needed to exercise sound decision-making on the job.
 Employees are required to be familiar with the Code and all Group policies, to apply them every day and ask questions if they are ever unsure of the correct action to take.

-In 2022, a total of 80 cases were reported via our Speak Up service, none of which related to modern slavery.
-There were 11 substantiated cases.
-All reported cases were fully investigated and resulted in 29 corrective actions or improvements to address substantiated cases.
-All substantiated cases were evaluated using our formal materiality assessment and it was determined that there were no material cases in 2022.
+In 2023, a total of 108 cases were reported via our Speak Up service, none of which related to modern slavery.
+There were 14 substantiated cases.
+All reported cases were fully investigated and resulted in 43 corrective actions or improvements to address substantiated cases.
+All substantiated cases were evaluated using our formal materiality assessment and it was determined that there were no material cases in 2023.

-The UK business continues to take pro-active steps to ensure all our direct operations within all three divisions are minimising direct risk and measuring compliance in accordance with the Ethical Trading Initiative.
+The UK business continues to take pro-active steps to ensure all our direct operations within all three divisions are minimising risk and measuring compliance in accordance with the Ethical Trading Initiative.

 All UK units/plants and depots continue to be assessed in line with the Ethical Trading Initiative standard or National SMETA 4 Pillar standard to ensure all direct operations are regularly assessed and mitigating risk factors as they arise.
 Formal action plans are reviewed on a regular basis to eliminate risk within our direct operations and to review continuous improvement.

-All UK sites are registered on the SEDEX platform for transparency with customers, to link with our direct operations and for reviewing the Audits or Supplier Assessment Questionnaire (SAQ).
+All UK sites are registered on the SEDEX platform for transparency with customers to link with our direct operations and reviewing the Audits or Supplier Assessment Questionnaire (SAQ).
 These SAQ’s are reviewed annually and in accordance with the SEDEX standard.
 This allows full transparency with all customers and supply chains within the UK operations.

 Direct Operational compliance continues to rise in line with the applicable standards, always remaining high on the UK agenda to ensure that all employees are treated fairly and equally in line with applicable UK legislation.